We offer a wide range of amenities to make your visit more enjoyable; from audio guides and programs, to the Cafeteria and Gift Shop.

 NEW Fun Books

-Fun Books are a great way to ensure your children get the most out of their visit to the Museum.
-These self-guided activities are designed to test your child's comprehension of our displays and encourage them to draw their own conclusions.
+Self-guiding Fun Books are a great way to ensure that your child gets the most out of their visit to the Museum.
+Designed to test comprehension of our displays, and encourage them to draw their own conclusions, these Fun Books are available upon request at the Admissions Desk.
+Pencil included!

 Fun Books are available for purchase online or at the Museum.
 Buy yours now!